jamesshore/quixote/README.md

 This repository will contain the code for Quixote, a library for unit testing CSS.

-This project will be livestreamed!
-Details forthcoming.
+This project will developed live at starting on Oct 13, 2014 at 10am PDT (GMT-7).
+To watch or participate, go to http://hitbox.tv/jamesshore .

 ## Contributing